-Program discontinuance is the termination of an existing BA, BS, AA, AA-T, AS, AS-T or Certificate of Achievement when doing so will leave no degree or certificate offered in that discipline.
-Curriculum Committee review processes are sufficient for initiation or discontinuance in the instance when deleting a degree or certificate will not result in the discipline having no degree or certificate offered in that discipline.
-These procedures are not intended to include the replacement of an existing degree with an approved (C-ID/Transfer Model Curriculum) degree for transfer (AA-T or AS-T).
-In these instances, Curriculum Committee review processes are sufficient for initiation and/or discontinuance.
+Program discontinuance is the termination of an existing AA, AA-T, AS, AS-T or Certificate of Achievement when doing so will leave no degree or certificate offered in that discipline.
+Curriculum Committee review processes are sufficient for initiation or discontinuance in these instances.
 For example, the deletion of an AS degree in Chemistry after the addition of an AS-T degree would be proposed by the department and reviewed by the Curriculum Committee without invoking the program discontinuance process.
-Likewise, the deletion of an outdated Certificate of Achievement in Computer Science when an Associate Degree and/or other

-Certificates of Achievement will remain in existence would be proposed by the department and subject to Curriculum Committee review without invoking the program discontinuance process.
+Likewise, the deletion of an outdated Certificate of Achievement in Computer Science when an Associate Degree and/or other Certificates of Achievement will remain in existence would be proposed by the department and subject to Curriculum Committee review without invoking the program discontinuance process.

-Program establishment refers to the process of proposing and developing a new Degree or Certificate of Achievement.
+Program establishment refers to the process of proposing and developing a new Associate Degree or Certificate of Achievement.
 These procedures do not apply to modifications of existing programs or development of programs (such as Associate Degrees for Transfer) where a large body of the curriculum already exists and little or no additional outlay of funds is anticipated.
 The procedures also do not apply to noncredit Certificates of Completion or Certificates of Competency or to non-transcripted, locally defined certificates.

-Program revitalization is an alteration to an existing program (Degree or Certificate of Achievement) that includes a written plan documenting intervention strategies designed to improve the viability and responsiveness of the program.
+Program revitalization is an alteration to an existing program (Associate Degree or Certificate of Achievement) that includes a written plan documenting intervention strategies designed to improve the viability and responsiveness of the program.
 Such strategies may include specific outreach projects including: activities designed to recruit new students, the development of articulation agreements with transfer institutions, alterations in the scheduling of program courses, curriculum revisions and/or development, faculty retraining, investment in updated equipment, or other changes supported by annual or comprehensive program review and college strategic planning processes.
-These procedures do not apply to noncredit Certificates of Completion or Certificates of Competency or to non-transcripted, locally defined certificates.
+These procedures do not apply to noncredit Certificates of Completion or Certificates of Completency or to non-transcripted, locally defined certificates.